-OOP and SOA Architecture & Programming Site (Microsoft, ASP.NET, Visual Studio .NET, WF, WCF, WCF/RIA are registered trademarks of Microsoft Corporation in the United States and other countries)
+OOP and SOA Architecture & Programming Site (Microsoft, ASP.NET, ASP.NET MVC, Visual Studio .NET, WF, WCF, WCF/RIA are registered trademarks of Microsoft Corporation in the United States and other countries)

 Developing n-Tier and service oriented .NET applications with simple base and derived class architectural patterns and components that include services.